 Water discharge by destination

-During 2017 we discharged 32,446,002 m3 of water to the environment, an increase of 9 percent.
+During 2018 we discharged 30,901,050 m3 of water to the environment, an decrease of 5 percent.
 This total discharge excludes sewage, discharge of collected rainwater and waste water removed for treatment or disposal as liquid waste (which are included under ‘Waste’).
 It includes some discharge of rainwater where runoff is collected and treated at several sites in North America, and therefore cannot be separately metered.
-As shown in the graph, most discharge was clean cooling water which was released to the natural waterways from which it was taken, reducing our net water use to 15,670 ML.
+As shown in the graph, most discharge was clean cooling water which was released to the natural waterways from which it was taken, reducing our net water use to 22,978 ML.
 We monitor the water quality of such discharges on an ongoing basis to meet local regulatory requirements and also seek to improve water quality beyond the standards required by licensing wherever possible.

 Improving our performance

-• At Carthage, Missouri, a 5 year project begun last year to completely redesign the site wastewater system has progressed to 40 percent completion in 2017.
-In addition to reducing waste water, significant water savings are expected due to the reuse of waste water streams.
+• At Carthage, Missouri, a 5 year project to completely redesign the site wastewater system has progressed as scheduled with design alternatives and cost analyses planned for completion in early 2019, followed by the detailed design and construction phase.
+In addition to reducing waste water, significant water savings are expected to be made due to planned reuse of waste water streams.

 In addition to IPL’s comprehensive annual risk management process, the WBCSD Global Water Tool is completed each year for long term projections and reviewed by the Chief Risk Officer.
 This analysis is used to identify sites at which water is a material issue.